 Interestingly, Wales is not represented in the Union Jack because it was already united with England when the first version of the flag was created.
 This omission has been a point of discussion and debate in recent years.

-Symbolism and Design of the UK Flag
+Symbolism and design of the UK flag

 The Union Jack is a powerful symbol of the unity and diversity of the United Kingdom.
 Its intricate design reflects the historical and political union of England, Scotland, and Ireland under one sovereign state.
 The combination of crosses from these patron saints symbolizes the strength and unity of the British nation while acknowledging its constituent parts.